top of page

 Tips for Photographing Berliner Dom

-• Symmetry: Shoot head-on to emphasize the building’s stunning symmetry.
+• Symmetry: Shoot head-on to emphasise the building’s stunning symmetry.

 • Reflection Shots: Use the nearby Spree River to capture reflections of the cathedral.